-What Is Mandatory Access Control (MAC)?
+What Is Mandatory Access Control (MAC) in Cybersecurity?

 Mandatory access control (MAC) is a type of access control in which the operating system grants users access depending on data confidentiality and user clearance levels.
 This paradigm grants access based on need-to-know: users must demonstrate their need for knowledge before getting access.
 MAC is also known as a non-discretionary access control paradigm, which indicates that control is not provided at the option of the user or file owner.
 The MAC model's control mechanisms enable businesses to apply zero-trust principles.
 MAC is regarded as one of the most secure access control methods.
 System administrators manually establish access rules under this paradigm, which are rigidly enforced by the operating system or security kernel.